Naan Mahaan Alla (2010 film): Soundtrack

 The soundtrack of Naan Mahaan Alla is composed by Yuvan Shankar Raja, making this his third collaboration with Karthi, after scoring highly successful results with Paruthiveeran (2007) and Paiyaa (2010), and his first with director Suseenthiran, who worked with V. Selvaganesh for his previous film.
 The soundtrack album, which features five songs, with lyrics penned by Na.
 Muthukumar and Yugabharathi was released on 24 July 2010 at Sathyam Cinemas in Chennai.
-The song "Va Va Nilava Pudichi" is repeated at the end of the album, with singer Rahul Nambiar credited for both.
-Nambiar, however, stated on his Facebook site that two versions were recorded featuring his and Haricharan's voice, respectively, but that both songs in the album were rendered by Haricharan only and his own version wasn't included at all.
+The album received extremely positive reviews, with "Iragai Pole" in particular, sung by composer Yuvan Shankar Raja, becoming hugely popular, topping the charts for several weeks.